enyosolutions/axel-template/README.md

 At Enyosolutions, We are fans of sailsjs as a framework for nodejs projects.
 However over the years we've come accross some issues were painfull :

 - Slow startup time (compared to pure express, even express with similar middlewares)
+- No nested services / Controllers folders
+- Complex to interact with express
+- No support for the next option of express
+- No support for error handlers
 - No proper support for typescript
-- No nested services / Controllers folders

 Also since we don't use waterline and websockets it was an unnecessary addition that slows startup time.
 Hence we started this project as an attempt to have a startup template for our projects that would support all the important features we like from sails without the rest (that could be made available in the future via a package).